doriath/command-autocomplete-protocol/README.md

-When user presses tab in the command line, shell starts the appropriate Command Autocomplete Server (which can be embedded inside the CLI directly or can be done by external command) and exchanges messages to provide autocompletes.
+When user presses tab in the command line, shell starts the appropriate Command Autocomplete Server (which can be embedded inside the CLI directly or can be done by external command) and exchanges messages to provide completions.

 The autocompletion is divided into 3 main parts: